Flea and Tick Prevention Revisited

 Coconut oil kills and repels fleas due to the ingredient lauric acid.
 Coconut oil can be rubbed through the coat and can be fed to the pets.
 I use 1 teaspoon per 20 pounds of body weight twice daily in the food.
 Coconut oil melts at 76 degrees, so rubbing it between your hands will make it into a liquid that you can rub through your pet’s coat.
 It moisturizes skin and helps kill yeast too.

-Another great product is Bug Off Garlic for dogs (not cats).
+Another great option is garlic for dogs (not cats).
 I have used this in the past in my barn for the horses.
-We still had flies, but the horses eating the product were bothered a lot less than the horses that weren’t.
-A lot of people claim dogs will die when fed garlic, but that simply isn’t true and this is a great product.
+We still had flies, but the horses eating it were bothered a lot less than the horses that weren’t.
+A lot of people claim dogs will die when fed garlic, but that simply isn’t true.
 Fresh crushed garlic can also be added to your dog’s diet for flea protection.
 Anywhere from 1/2 clove to 2 cloves daily would be considered safe, depending on size of the dog.
 A good rule of thumb would be no more than 1/2 clove per 20 pounds of body weight daily, with a maximum of 2 cloves for any size dog.
 However, if you have a pet that has a history of hemolytic anemia, it would be safer to avoid use of garlic in any form.

 I do not recommend using Brewer’s Yeast tablets for flea prevention.
 Brewer’s yeast basically contains B vitamins, but they are processed and degraded.
 B vitamins supplied naturally through a healthy diet will be more effective.